joshandersn/blog/content/index.md

 title: Josh's Website
 ---
 # IRON FUSE
-::image-gallery{img1="/blog/img/HeaderCapsule.png" img2="/blog/img/crow05.jpg" img3="/blog/img/crow06.jpg"}
+::image-gallery{img1="/blog/img/HeaderCapsule.png" img2="/blog/img/crow/crow_ss1.png" img3="/blog/img/crow/crow_ss2.png"}
 ::
 Introducing IRON FUSE a futuristic vehicular combat arcade game.
 You pilot a zero gravity vehicle welding weapons and devices to combat waves of enemies.
-Compete in the global leaderboards or with your frineds to see how long you can survive.
+Compete in the global leaderboards or with your friends to see how long you can survive.

 Steam Page is comming soon.